$16.24

 Summary

-Throughout history, some books have changed the world, transforming how we see ourselves and each other.
-They have inspired debate, dissent, war, and revolution; enlightened, outraged, provoked, and comforted; enriched and destroyed lives.
+Throughout history, some books have changed the world.
+They have transformed the way we see ourselves - and each other.
+They have inspired debate, dissent, war and revolution.
+They have enlightened, outraged, provoked and comforted.
+They have enriched lives - and destroyed them.

 Book Details